ibalpinar/resumex/README.md

 This project will be a never-ending project as long as donors fund it, and it will constantly grow and improve with open-source contributors.

 ### Objectives until April 2024:
- - Get the landing page of ResumeX live.
+ - Get the landing page of the ResumeX live.
+At this phase, only demand will be collected.

 ### Objectives until May 2024:
- - Get the MVP of ResumeX live.
+ - Get the MVP of the ResumeX live.
+This will be the Alpha version of the project and will be spread by word of mouth in a closed system.

+### Objectives until June 2024:
+- Get the 3rd phase of the ResumeX live.
+This will be the Beta version of this project.
+Anyone who wants to open an account can use the entire system.
+Based on the feedback received, the system will continue to be improved.

+### Objectives until October 2024:
+ - This is the 4th phase of the ResumeX, which will move from the beta version to the live version.

-### Objectives until May 2025:
+### Objectives until October 2025:
 #### For open source repository:
  - 10 Watchers
  - 30 Forks